 With mindfulness practice, we learn to hold these patterns to the light and question ourselves: What is valid, if anything, and what isn’t useful?
 Is our view inflexible, reactive, or full of doubt?
 Without belittling ourselves or forcing ourselves to be unnaturally positive, we observe with curiosity, and redirect ourselves until new habits develop.
 Right, she’s on her own up on stage now; I’m nervous but need to let go.
 It’s not that every challenge leads to growth; it’s more that whatever happens, we’ll get through it somehow.

 Without belittling ourselves or forcing ourselves to be unnaturally positive, we observe with curiosity, and redirect ourselves until new habits develop.

-Uncertainty and change are inevitable in life—doubly so for parents.
-Instinct drives us to worry and protect endlessly, because we care more than anything about our families.
+Uncertainty and change are inevitable in life.
 But if the only relief we seek is striving to battle uncertainty into submission, that causes needless stress since certainty never happens—and too much stress changes not only how we feel but the choices we make day to day.

 When we try to fix all we face and reach for a perfect picture of happiness, we often undermine our best intentions.
 There’s a time for action, but quite often there’s benefit from pausing and letting things be.
-Laboring under the often unconscious sense that all parenting worry will go away as soon as we master this “parenting thing” only makes us feel worse.
-Rather, we can shift our perspective to accept that not knowing everything and every outcome for sure is the norm.
-The perception that parenting, or any other part of life, can be anything other than uncertain and changing pushes us far from our most skillful and resilient selves.
+We can shift our perspective to accept that not knowing everything and every outcome for sure is the norm.
+The perception that life can be anything other than uncertain and changing pushes us far from our most skillful and resilient selves.